Announcements and Reminders for Monday, April 23, 2018:

 In the book X-Ray has been at camp for 12 months, but in the movie he says he's been there for 6 months.

-In the book, the yellow spotted lizards are green with red eyes, sharp teeth, and eleven yellow spots. -- -- Yellow Spotted Lizard is a poisonous creature that inhabits the arid wasteland of Green Lake.
+In the book, the yellow spotted lizards are green with red eyes, sharp teeth, and eleven yellow spots. -- -- A Yellow Spotted Lizard is a poisonous creature that inhabits the arid wasteland of Green Lake.
 Each lizard has yellow eyes, black teeth, red-rimmed eyelids, a milky white tongue, greenish skin, and 11 spots - - Chapter 8

 In the movie they are a greenish color with normal eyes and a frill.